H3AR7B3A7/ExploringSomeTechnologies/README.md

 health checking and authentication.
 It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services.

+An RPC is a valid design choice when purely automated operation is more important than evolution and scalability (in Internet time and on an Internet scale).

 ## Feign